ibm-cloud-docs/watsonxdata/known_issues.md

 When a user is using the command `--create-if-not-exist` during Spark CLI ingestion, the existing data is removed.

 **Workaround:** User must not use the command `--create-if-not-exist` if target table already exists.

+## Period (".") in Target Table Names Can Cause Ingestion Failures
+{: #known_issues30}

+If a target table name contains a period ("."), ingestion into the table will fail.

+**Workaround:** To avoid ingestion failures, you must not use Period (".") in the target table names.